China arrests thousands for 'virus-related crimes' – latest updates

 Russia infections and death toll aren't slowing down

-Russia reported 4,829 new cases of the covid-19 on Friday, bringing its nationwide tally to 980,405, the fourth largest caseload in the world.
+Russia reported 4,829 new cases of Covid-19 on Friday, bringing its nationwide tally to 980,405, the fourth largest caseload in the world.

 Russia's coronavirus taskforce also confirmed that 110 people had died over the last 24 hours, pushing its official death toll to 16,914.